TGadaleta/NationalParkPlanner/README.md

     Set up separate files for EJS (views), CSS (styling), and JavaScript (backend logic).
     Outline the core functions needed for creating and editing an account, creating and editing a trip, and adding and removing favorite parks.
+3. Seeding Database:

+    Find and use the National Park Service API to seed my database with park information that is used in the app.

 #### Phase 2: Design
 1. UI/UX Design: